EvgeniiTitov/ml-pool/README.md

 ---

 ### TODO:

 - Release as a package

+- Test with proper model (YOLO or something) - fix loading Torch model

+- Test the pool with async code (use the flags block_until_scheduled AND wait_if_unavailable)

+- Feature: Redesign workers monitoring and raising the exception if they failed

   - Test if a worker just fails (raise manually) - hangs the monitor thread

-- Test with proper model (YOLO or something) - fix loading Torch model
-- Monitoring thread runs to rarely, workers fail, but new jobs get accepted as the flag doesnt get switched cuz the thread is sleeping...
+  - Monitoring thread runs too rarely, workers fail, but new jobs get accepted as the flag doesnt get switched cuz the thread is sleeping...

-Feature 1 - Improved get_result API
-- Pass ScoreModelCallable as a parameter?
-What if a user has different callables for scoring the same model?
-Now you assume there is only a single function to do that
+      - Create a function that checks if workers healthy?
+Could be reused by the monitor + before adding new jobs.

+- Feature: Redesign schedule_scoring API to accept a callable (ScoreModelCallable) alongside the parameters. (more flexibility in terms of what could be run on the pool, now the entire pool literally works for a single callable...)

+### Brainstorming (maybe TODO):

+- Check the size of user provided args, kwargs.
+If they are too large, instead of copying them, put them in a memory store (Apache Arrow, Manager.dict?) and pass the object ID through the queue?
+The worker then needs to check if it gets the object or ID of the object.
+Consider the MPIRE's approach to copy-on-write (https://github.com/Slimmer-AI/mpire) + excellent read by the author (https://towardsdatascience.com/mpire-for-python-multiprocessing-is-really-easy-d2ae7999a3e9)